jurtasun/rcds_intro_nextflow/chapter5/README.md

 [b5/f19efe] collect_greetings   | 1 of 1 ✔
 ```

-And produces the desired output, that we can check with `cat results/COLLECTED-trio-output.txt`.
+And produces the desired output, that we can check with `cat results/collected_trio_output.txt`.
 Finally, we will learn how to emit multiple outputs and handle them conveniently.

-### 4. Add an output to the collector step
+### 5.4.
+Add an output to the collector step

-When a process produces only one output, it's easy to access it (in the workflow block) using the `<process>.out` syntax.
-When there are two or more outputs, the default way to select a specific output is to use the corresponding (zero-based) index; for example, you would use `<process>.out[0]` to get the first output.
-This is not terribly convenient; it's too easy to grab the wrong index.
-Let's have a look at how we can select and use a specific output of a process when there are more than one.
+When a process produces only one output, it's easy to access it in the workflow block by using the `<process>.out` syntax.
+When there are two or more outputs, the default way to select a specific output is to use the corresponding (zero-based) index;
+for example, you would use `<process>.out[0]` to get the first output, `<process>.out[1]` for the second, etc.
+Careful here, as it it's too easy to grab the wrong index.
+Let's have a look at how we can select a specific output of a process when there are more than one.

 For demonstration purposes, let's say we want to count and report the number of greetings that are being collected for a given batch of inputs.
 To that end, we're going to make the following refinements to the workflow:

 - Modify the process to count and output the number of greetings
-- Once the process has run, select the count and report it using `view` (in the workflow block)
+- Once the process has run, select the count and report it using `view` in the workflow block

-#### 4.1.
-Modify the process to count and output the number of greetings
+#### Modify the process to count and output the number of greetings

 This will require two key changes to the process definition: we need a way to count the greetings, then we need to add that count to the `output` block of the process.
 To count the number of greetings collected, Nextflow lets us add arbitrary code in the `script`:
 block of the process definition, which comes in really handy for doing things like this.

-That means we can use the built-in `size()` function to get the number of files in the input_files array.
+That means we can use the built-in `size()` function to get the number of files in the `input_files` array.
 Add the following to the `collect_greetings` process block:

 ```nextflow